ByBite/todo/README.md

 - Filter tasks by all, active, or done.
 - Clear completed tasks.
 - Clear all tasks.
+- Add timers to tasks with ready presets or a custom number of minutes.
+- Send a browser notification when a task timer ends.
 - Switch language between English, Polish, and German.
 - Save tasks and the selected language in the browser with `localStorage`.
 - Use local SVG flag images instead of emoji flags.